-We rely on information systems in all aspects of our operations, including, but not limited to, point-of-sale transaction processing in our restaurants, operation of our restaurants, management of our inventories, collection of cash, payment of payroll and other obligations, and various other processes and procedures.
+We rely on information systems in all aspects of our operations, including, but not limited to, point-of-sale transaction processing in our restaurants, digital experiences, operation of our restaurants, labor management, management of our inventories, collection of cash, payment of payroll and other obligations, and various other processes and procedures.

 Our restaurant support center and Company-owned restaurants are enabled with information technology and decision support systems.
 In our restaurants, these systems are designed to provide operational tools for sales, inventory, and labor management.
 This technology includes industry-specific, off-the-shelf systems such as tools designed to optimize food, beverage, and labor costs.
-These systems are integrated with our point-of-sale systems to provide daily, weekly, and period-to-date information that is important for managers to run an efficient and effective restaurant.
-We also use technology to interact with our Guests.
-This includes our website, loyalty platform, online ordering tools, and Guest feedback systems, which provide actionable insights on Guest service, food quality, and atmosphere to each of our restaurants.
+These systems are integrated with our point-of-sale systems to provide daily, weekly, and period-to-date reporting that is important for Managers to run an efficient and high-performing restaurant.
+We also use technology to interact with our Guests via our digital ecosystem, inclusive of our website, mobile Apps, loyalty platform, online ordering site, and Guest feedback systems, which provide actionable insights on Guest service, food quality, and atmosphere of each restaurant.